Turkey Teeth: The Truth Behind the Trend, Risks, and Safety Guide

 The Risks: When “Turkey Teeth” Go Wrong

 The allure of an affordable, perfect smile has led thousands to seek treatment abroad.
-However, behind the glossy before-and-after photos, there are legitimate risks when patients choose inexperienced providers.
+However, behind the glossy before-and-after photos lie legitimate risks when patients choose inexperienced providers.
 We believe in radical transparency; acknowledging these risks is the first step to avoiding them.

 Common Causes of Dental Disasters